yongzx/GSoC-2019-FrameNet/Documentation - Expanding FrameNet with NewsScape and Embedding.md

 ### 3A.
 Filtering Potentially New Lexical Units - POS Filter

-Output: Two pickled files (`matched_pos_lus-{seg_file}.p` and `unmatched_pos_lus-{seg_file}.p`) where one file stores the new lexical units whose POS matches that of one of the lexical units in the assigned frame, and the other stores the lexical units whose POS does not.
+**Output**: Two pickled files (`{folder}/matched_pos_lus-{seg_file}.p` and `{folder}/unmatched_pos_lus-{seg_file}.p`) where former file stores the new lexical units whose POS matches that of one of the lexical units in the assigned frame, and the latter stores the lexical units whose POS does not.

-- The first file (POS matches) stores the mapping of the new lexical units to the ID of closest lexical unis in FN1.7.
+- The first file (POS matches) stores the mapping of the new lexical units to the IDs of closest lexical unis in FN1.7.
 This file will be parsed into the second filter.
-- The second file (POS does not match) stores the mapping of the new lexical units to its embedding
+- The second file (POS does not match) stores the mapping of the new lexical units to their embeddings.

 ```python
 def check_POS_match(closest_lus_filename,